13 days from Copenhagen to St. Petersburg

 Welcome to Copenhagen!
 At 6 pm, meet your Tour Director and traveling companions for a welcome dinner at your hotel.
 (D)Day 2 COPENHAGEN.

 From Elsinore beneath Hamlet’s Kronborg Castle, board your FERRY for Helsingborg.
-Then, drive to Gothenburg, Sweden’s thriving second-largest city.
-Admire its beautiful parks, botanical gardens, and well-kept canals during your orientation tour.
+Then, drive to Gothenburg, Sweden’s thriving second-largest city and admire its beautiful parks, botanical gardens, and well-kept canals during your orientation tour.
 Highlight is a visit to Gothenburg’s famous indoor [LF] FOOD MARKET to taste local snacks at some of the stalls.
 In the afternoon, continue along the Skagerrak coastline to Norway.
 Evening arrival in Oslo.
 (B,D)Day 4 OSLO.

 Trace the King’s Road, an ancient trade link between the northern capitals connecting Oslo, Stockholm, Turku, Helsinki, and St. Petersburg.
 Cross the Swedish border to scenic Värmland, beautifully described in Selma Lagerlöf’s Gösta Berlings Saga, on the way to Karlstad on Lake Vänern.
 Pass the ancient garrison town of Örebro and modern Eskilstuna, known for its stainless steel, and proceed to Stockholm.
 (B)Day 6 STOCKHOLM.